rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 changed code before committing it.
 The easiest way to do this is to configure your editor to "format on save".

-Aspects of code style not discussed above and not automatically enforceable are typically caught during code review, or not enforced.
+Aspects of code style not discussed in this document and not automatically enforceable are typically caught during code review, or not enforced.

 Documentation is discussed in the [Documentation Guide](DOCUMENTATION.md).

+### Includes

+The following guidelines apply to organizing `#include` lines.

+ * Group includes by library (e.g. cuDF, RMM, Thrust, STL). `clang-format` will respect the groupings and sort the individual includes within a group lexicographically.
+ * Separate groups by a blank line.
+ * Order the groups from "nearest" to "farthest".
+In other words, local includes, then includes from other RAPIDS libraries, then includes from related libraries, like `<thrust/...>`, then includes from dependencies installed with cuDF, and then standard headers (for example `<string>`, `<iostream>`).
+ * Use <> instead of "" unless the header is in the same directory as the source file.
+ * Tools like `clangd` often auto-insert includes when they can, but they usually get the grouping and brackets wrong.
+ * Always check that includes are only necessary for the file in which they are included.
+   Try to avoid excessive including especially in header files.
+Double check this when you remove code.

 # libcudf Data Structures